WandLZhang/fast-science-0-stellar-engine/fast/stages-aw/3-project-factory/dev/README.md

 - Update the variables using the variables.tf or terraform.tfvars the details about each required variables is listed in section "Variables"
 - There is a sample terraform.tfvars.sample available
-- It is important to update the Host project, Host VPC Network name, Location in the variables.

 Once the configuration is complete, run the project factory with: